Today’s conversation is with Greg Fearon and is about his journey from People Management to Project FIT.

 Back at the start of the UK lockdown in March.
 I was inspired to create something and give support to my podcast audience.
 The idea for a virtual event pulled together a fantastic bunch of people, all willing to give their time and wisdom to the issues and speak.

-Greg Fearon and Gillian Davies from the fit and fabulous podcast were eager to take part and delivered a great talk on how to stay fit for life.
+Greg Fearon and Gillian Davies from the Fit and Fabulous podcast were eager to take part and delivered a great talk on how to stay fit for life.
 Once the event was over, I had to bring them onto the podcast.

 “Growing up, I was the classic fat kid that was rubbish at sport.”

-For Greg, this was a glimpse in the world of women’s health.
+For Greg, this was a glimpse into the world of women’s health.
 Throughout his management career, he has maintained his connection with fitness.
 He was always coaching people towards healthier lifestyles, with the NHS role, he had new insights into the needs of professional women.

-How can I help the most people live their best lives?Greg Fearon
+“How can I help the most people live their best lives?

 He saw a need and started Project FIT 6 years ago to pursue a passion for helping Senior Management Professionals, lose weight & get healthy through nutrition and training.